Zone II • Versions EN4

 (3) Position of characteristic soil layer: take delta sedimentary soil field for example – it would be named as low oil field if the oil lattice (clay) layer appeared less than 30 cm deep below surface in relatively low and flat terrain; medium oil field if the layer was 30~50 cm deep in the middle sand field; and high oil field if the layer appeared over 50 cm deep in high-sand reclamation area.

-(4) Heterogeneous soil layer: soil species could be divided according to the heterogeneous layer in the soil layer, such as shell layer, ginger layer, iron layer, iron plate and so on.
+(4) Heterogeneous soil layer: soil types could be divided according to the heterogeneous layer in the soil layer, such as shell layer, ginger layer, iron layer, iron plate and so on.

 (5) Soil acidity and alkalinity: acidic, pH≤5.5; slightly acidic, pH 5.5 ~ 6.5; neutral, pH 6.5 ~ 7.5; slightly alkaline pH 7.5 ~ 8.5; alkaline, pH≥8.5.

-(6) Development degree of characteristic soil layer: soil species was divided by embryologic features and its attribute indicators of the characteristic soil layer.
-For example, soil species could be categorized based on the development strength of the W layer for paddy soil and the development characteristics of the B layer for self-formed soil.
+(6) Development degree of characteristic soil layer: soil type was divided by embryologic features and its attribute indicators of the characteristic soil layer.
+For example, soil types could be categorized based on the development strength of the W layer for paddy soil and the development characteristics of the B layer for self-formed soil.

 (7) Salinity and brackish acidity of paddy soil: